Canal Point, Florida

 Canal Point is a census-designated place (CDP) and unincorporated community in Palm Beach County, Florida, United States.
+It is part of the Miami metropolitan area of South Florida despite its local culture and location being way more similar to the Florida Heartland.
+Canal Point has a population of 344 people counted in the 2020 US census.

-Canal Point is located along the eastern shore of Lake Okeechobee, to the northeast of Pahokee and to the northwest of Bryant.
-The unincorporated community was originally inhabited by the Calusa tribe until almost 400 years ago.
-Whites began occupying the area in the 1900s decade, establishing an agrarian community.
+The land was originally inhabited by the Calusa tribe until 1650 CE.
+White settlers began occupying the area in 1909, establishing an agrarian community that currently still relies heavily on agriculture, especially sugar from sugarcane crops.
 The completion of the West Palm Beach Canal in 1917 allowed crops to be shipped by boat to West Palm Beach and then to other areas of the country, while construction of Conners Highway in 1924 resulted in crops being transported by motor vehicle.

-Today, the community still relies heavily on agriculture, especially sugar.
-The town is very small with very little infrastructure.
-Canal Point has a small population, with 476 people counted in the 2020 census, up from 367 in the 2010 census.
+The CDP is very small with very little infrastructure.

 Geography

 Canal Point is located at 26°51′43″N 80°37′50″W (26.862060, -80.630543).

 According to the United States Census Bureau, the CDP has a total area of 1.5 sqmi, all land.

+Canal Point is located along the eastern shore of Lake Okeechobee, to the northeast of Pahokee and to the northwest of Bryant.